liveview-native/liveview-client-swiftui/livebooks/markdown/swiftui-views.md

 ### Your Turn: Asset Catalogue

-You can place assets in your SwiftUI application's asset catalogue.
+You can place assets in your SwiftUI application's asset catalog.
 Using the asset catalogue for SwiftUI assets provide many benefits such as device-specific image variants, dark mode images, high contrast image mode, and improved performance.

 Follow this guide: https://developer.apple.com/documentation/xcode/managing-assets-with-asset-catalogs#Add-a-new-asset to create a new asset called Image.